Almost contact 5-folds are contact: Vertical Deformation.

 \subsection{The vertical construction.}

-We prove Theorem \ref{thm:vert_defor}.
-The following lemma is a simple exercise in differential topology (particular case of Ehresmann's fibration theorem).
-It will be used in the proof of Theorem \ref{thm:vert_defor} and its idea also appears in Lemma \ref{lem:diff_top_sec7}, cf. Section \ref{sect:skeleton}.
-We include it for completeness. \begin{lemma} Let $f:E\longrightarrow B^2$ be a locally trivial smooth fibration over the disk with compact fibres.
-Assume that $E$ has a smooth closed boundary $\partial E$.
-Suppose also that there is a collar neighborhood $N$ of $\partial E$ and a closed submanifold $S$ such that restricting $f$ to $S,N$ or $\partial E$ induces locally trivial fibrations.
-Let $S_0,N_0$ and $E_0$ be their fibres over $0\in B^2$.\\
+In this subsection we prove Theorem \ref{thm:vert_defor}.
+The following lemma is a simple exercise in differential topology and can be considered as a particular case of Ehresmann's fibration theorem.
+It will be used in the proof of Theorem \ref{thm:vert_defor}.
+We include it for completeness. \begin{lemma} Let $f:E\longrightarrow \D^2$ be a locally trivial smooth fibration over the unit disk with compact fibres $E_z$, $z\in\D^2$.
+Decompose $\partial E$ along its corners as $\partial E=f^{-1}(\partial\D^2)\cup \partial_hE$ and suppose that $\partial_hE$ is a smooth closed boundary.
+Suppose also that there is a collar neighborhood $N$ of $\partial_h E$ and a closed submanifold $S$ such that restricting $f$ to $S$ and $N$ induces locally trivial fibrations.
+Let $S_0,N_0$ be their fibres over $0\in\D^2$.\\

-Then there exists a diffeomorphism $g: E \longrightarrow E_0 \times B^2$ making the following diagram commute
+Then there exists a diffeomorphism $g: E \longrightarrow E_0 \times\D^2$ making the following diagram commute